rickykubler/KINETIC-SONIC-PERFORMER/README.md

 * MaxIPv4 device
 * MusicVAE IPv4 device

-For Max8 set on the program your IPs on the first lines of blocks.<br></br>
-The second line tells you which IPs you are using.
+For Max8 set on the program your IPs on the first lines of blocks.
+The second line tells you which IPs and Ports you are using.
 <p align="center">
 <img src="img/Max8IPs.jpg" alt="keyboard" width="400"/>
 </p>